Petroleum and Flammable Materials Storage License SCDF submission

 • Implementing strict storage guidelines for petroleum and flammable materials to prevent accidents.

-• Developing emergency response plans in case of fires or spills.
+• Developing emergency response plans in case of fires or spills, supported by a company emergency response team with cert members as part of preparedness.

 • Enforcing penalties for non-compliance with safety standards to deter negligence.